If we look at huaminty as a whole, what is there that unites us?

-Scientific knowledge to helps us explain it and operate in it.
+Scientific knowledge to helps us explain the and help operate in it.

-We have a multitude of organisations, so people can group together and find others who are of like mind.
+We have a multitude of communities, so people can group together and find others who are of like mind.

 Bodies of language so we can communicate and connect to each other.

 It all comes down to protection and certainty.

 Think of them as like buildings.
 Which protect us from the stormy uncertainty of existence.